Sayani26/matrix_digraph/README.md

      python compute_determinant.py example_data/mat2.txt --output_dir out --prec 5

 The files *example_data/mat3.txt* and *example_data/mat4.txt* provide examples of *reduced matrices*.
 Use these data as example input for studying the rooted version of the *all minors theorem*.
+In particular, *example_data/mat3.txt* gives the case where only arborescences rooted at vertex 3 contribute to the determinant while *example_data/mat4.txt* gives the case that only arborescences rooted at vertex 3 and with a path to vertex 1 in net contribute to the determinant.

 ## Create random matrices